stuartkhall/iOS-Buttons/README.md

 ## Usage

-Add the code and images in the folder 'iOSButtons' to your project.
+Add the code and images in the folder 'iOSButtons' to your project (by either copying or adding a submodule).
 Add a UIButton to your xib file and set the custom class to your required color:

 ![Custom Class](http://f.cl.ly/items/1q2n303Y3g3u0p3n0F37/Screen%20Shot%202012-09-10%20at%209.01.25%20PM.png)

 Setting the font size and type is up to you.

 For more details please see the example project.

+## Requirements

+This code requires ARC and iOS5+.

 ## Questions